MaximeLeMagicien/mzdata2mat/README.md

 This package __requires node.js installed__. you can download and install it at [nodejs.org](https://nodejs.org/en).
 It is available for both macOS and Windows for free.

 ### Python version
-This package has been developped with Python `3.12.1` however, other python versions are actively being tested to add other versions as soon as possible.
+This package is compatible to any python version equal or newer than `3.9`.

 ### Python packages
 When mzdata2mat will be installed on your system, the following packages will also be installed (if they are not) into your Python enviuronment :